- Oops!Something went wrong.Please try again later.

 Another way we can view these estimates is in the context of the bigger picture, such as how the forecasts stack up against past performance, and whether forecasts are more or less bullish relative to other companies in the industry.
-We would highlight that sales are expected to reverse, with the forecast 20% revenue decline a notable change from historical growth of 0.8% over the last five years.
-Compare this with our data, which suggests that other companies in the same industry are, in aggregate, expected to see their revenue grow 2.8% next year.
-So although its revenues are forecast to shrink, this cloud does not come with a silver lining - NEXT is expected to lag the wider industry.
+One more thing stood out to us about these estimates, and it's the idea that Altisource Portfolio Solutions'decline is expected to accelerate, with revenues forecast to fall 34% next year, topping off a historical decline of 9.5% a year over the past five years.
+By contrast, our data suggests that other companies (with analyst coverage) in a similar industry are forecast to see their revenue grow 4.3% per year.
+So while a broad number of companies are forecast to decline, unfortunately Altisource Portfolio Solutions is expected to see its sales affected worse than other companies in the industry.

 The Bottom Line

-The most important thing to take away is that analysts cut their earnings per share estimates, expecting a clear decline in business conditions.
+The most important thing to take away is that analysts increased their loss per share estimates for this year.
 Regrettably, they also downgraded their revenue estimates, and the latest forecasts imply the business will grow sales slower than the wider market.
-The lack of change in the price target is puzzling in light of the downgrade but, with a serious decline expected this year, we wouldn't be surprised if investors were a bit wary of NEXT.
+Given the serious cut to this year's outlook, it's clear that analysts have turned more bearish on Altisource Portfolio Solutions, and we wouldn't blame shareholders for feeling a little more cautious themselves.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.